andrewtdiz/zig-bun-jsc/docs/LLM_GUIDE.md

 # Automation Guide

-This repository is now tailored for iterative work by a large language model.
-Follow these rules every time you run an autonomous loop:
+Use this checklist every time you spin up an automation run.
+The repo is now a pure Zig ↔ JavaScriptCore bridge; anything that smells like the old Bun runtime is suspect.

-## Primary Goal
+## Mission
-Deliver a minimal Zig ↔ JavaScriptCore bridge.
-Do **not** reintroduce Bun subsystems (bundler, CLI, HTTP, package manager, Node polyfills, etc.).
+- Keep the public API limited to `bridge/src/{runtime,hostfn,api}.zig`.
+- Ensure JavaScriptCore is never executed on this machine – rely on the scaffolding under `src/bun.js/`.
+- Remove Bun-era subsystems instead of reanimating them (CLI, bundler, Node shims, HTTP stack, etc.).

-## Allowed Touchpoints
+## Workspace Boundaries
-- `bridge/src/` – modern bridge modules (runtime, hostfn, api, future helpers).
+- ✅ `bridge/src/` – runtime modules, the new `bun` shim (`bridge/src/bun.zig`), and future helpers.
-- `bridge/tests/` – Zig test suites; add new files here as you implement scenarios.
-- `docs/` – design notes and task backlogs.
+- ✅ `bridge/tests/` – add/modify tests; keep them self-contained.
+- ✅ `docs/`, `BRIDGE_PLAN.md`, `bridge/TODO.md` – keep the plan/todo/bindings docs current.
-- `src/bun.js/jsc.zig` + `src/bun.js/bindings/` – only when pruning or exposing necessary bindings.
-Avoid modifying other legacy files.
+- ✅ `src/bun.js/jsc.zig` + `src/bun.js/bindings/` – only to prune exports or document the remaining bindings.
-- `build.zig` – simplify/replace with the lean bridge build.
+- ✅ `build.zig` – maintain the lean build that links only the bridge library.
+- 🚫 Everything else in `src/` is legacy Bun runtime code.
+Do not edit it unless you are **deleting** it.

-## Commands To Run
+## Required Commands
-1. `zig fmt bridge/src/*.zig bridge/tests/*.zig` after code edits.
+1. `zig fmt bridge/src/*.zig bridge/tests/*.zig` after code changes (report if `zig` is unavailable).
-2. `zig build test` (once the simplified root build exists).
-Until then run `cd bridge && zig build smoke`.
+2. `zig build test` from the repo root.
+This must stay green before submitting work.
-3. `git status -sb` and include the output summary in your report.
+3. `git status -sb` – include the summarized output in your notes so reviewers see the exact diff scope.

-> **Important:** Do **not** attempt to compile or execute the real JavaScriptCore runtime in this environment; the libraries are not available.
-Use the existing Zig scaffolding to ensure APIs compile and tests pass up to the point where JSC would be invoked.
-Focus on removing legacy Bun dependencies and tightening the bridge interfaces.

-## Style / Structure
+## Implementation Notes
+- The bridge imports a minimal shim at `bridge/src/bun.zig`.
+Never point the build at `src/bun.zig` again; that would resurrect the entire Bun runtime.
+- When touching bindings, update **both** `src/bun.js/jsc.zig` and `docs/bindings-map.md` in the same change so the surface stays auditable.
-- Prefer small modules over monolithic files.
+- Prefer targeted modules over monoliths; add short comments only when behavior is non-obvious.
-- Keep placeholders explicit: use `return error.SkipZigTest;` in tests and `@compileError`/`Error.NotImplemented` in code.
-- Update `BRIDGE_PLAN.md` checkboxes whenever you finish a task.
-Mention the exact files touched.
-- Document non-obvious behavior in `docs/` or inline comments (short and targeted).
+- Tests should fail loudly instead of using placeholders (no `error.SkipZigTest` once a feature is implemented).
+- Every task that lands must flip the relevant checkbox in `BRIDGE_PLAN.md` and/or `bridge/TODO.md` with a short parenthetical note (file + date).

-## Forbidden Actions
+## Prohibited Actions
-- Do not restore deleted directories (`src/bundler`, `src/install`, etc.).
-- Do not add npm/Node dependencies or TypeScript tooling.
+- No new external dependencies, npm projects, or TypeScript toolchains.
+- No attempts to execute real JavaScriptCore binaries here.
-- Avoid editing Git history or touching `.git` metadata.
+- No git history rewrites or `git reset --hard`.

-Stick to these guidelines and each nightly run will make deterministic progress that is easy to review.
+Following these guardrails keeps each automation iteration predictable and reviewable while we wait for an actual JSC build.